Halloween is a mere few days away. Here’s an excerpt from ‘Your Last Breath’ to put you in a scary mood.

 Annabelle had just settled back at the computer when the ringing of the phone disturbs her a second time.
 The sooner she buys another set of telephones the better, and then she won’t have to keep traipsing out of her study to answer it.

 “Hello?”
 She hears that annoying automated silence again and curses the wretched sales people.

 Again Lang remains silent.
 While she’s still in the hall, he grabs the shovel and swings it hard at the door, shattering the glass which cascades noisily onto the kitchen floor.
 Without delay he tosses the shovel into the grass.
-Then immediately drawing his knife with one hand while reaching through the door with his other hand, he unlocks the door.
-Turning quickly he flattens his back against the outside wall.
+Immediately drawing his knife with one hand while reaching through the door with his other hand, he unlocks the door.
+Turning quickly, he flattens his back against the outside wall.
 Hidden from Annabelle in this manner he waits, listening intently…

 Annabelle hears the loud, shattering crash from the kitchen and freezes.